Uvula (band): Severe Weather

-On October 1, 2021, the group released their most recent LP to date, Severe Weather (Устойчивая непогода).
+On 1 October 2021, the group released their most recent LP to date, Severe Weather (Устойчивая непогода).
 Avgustovsky said in an interview that this was the first album the group had recorded on a tape recorder, with previous albums being mixed but not recorded in analog.

 Leaving VK

-In June 2022 the group released a statement on its VK account stating that it no longer felt comfortable speaking or hosting its music on the site.
-In the post, the group announced that it would be removing its music from both VK and Yandex Music.
-The post made clear that the group did not want to use services from companies who “cooperate with the state.”
-The group also discouraged their followers from using services like VK.
+In June 2022, the band released a statement on its group on Russian social network VK stating that they were no longer comfortable posting their music on the site.
+They also announced that they were removing their music from both VK Music and Yandex Music.
+The post made clear that the band did not want to use services from companies that “cooperate with the state,” and they also discouraged their followers from using services like VK.

-On November 30, 2022, the group ceased operations after being placed on a list of “opinion leaders” by the Russian Federal communications, technology, and mass media agency Roskomnadzor.
+On 30 November 2022, the group ceased operations after being placed on a list of “opinion leaders” by the Russian Federal communications, technology, and mass media agency Roskomnadzor.
 Following this, the group says, they were no longer able to perform at large venues within the Russian Federation.

-On December 15, 2022, the group released a collection of Avgustovsky's demos to raise money for “humanitarian aid.”
+On 15 December 2022, the group released a collection of Avgustovsky's demos to raise money for “humanitarian aid.”